I encountered this problem on MathSE

 Even though this question was heavily downvoted, I think it's quite a nice problem.
 Here it is.

-Prove that $A$ is the scalar matrix i.e. $A = \lambda E\ $ where $E$ is the identity matrix and $\lambda$ is a scalar/number.
+Prove that A is the scalar matrix i.e. A=λE where E is the identity matrix and λ is a scalar/number.

 Let's assume